DanDanTs/One-way-order-gateway/README.md

 ## Dev Environment:
-This project is built as Maven project with `Apache NetBeans 12.6` on `JDK 8`.
+This project is built as Maven project with `Apache NetBeans 12.6` on `JDK 8` under Windows.

 ## Steps:
 1. Download or git clone the project to local repo